-At its discretion, the Authority may grant borrowers periods of forbearance in the repayment of the NJCLASS loan.
+The Authority may grant borrowers periods of forbearance in the repayment of the NJCLASS loan.
 Forbearance is granted if the ability of both the borrower and co-borrower(s) to make scheduled payments has been impaired.
 The borrower and co-borrower(s) may have different conditions that impair their ability to repay.
 Forbearance may be granted for situations including, but not limited to, financial hardship.
+HESAA reserves the right to make a final determination on eligibility.

-The number of forbearance requests filed in the prior year with the Authority, and the number of requests that were granted or denied and the reasons for the denial of requests $P.L.\ 2017,\ c.\ 129\ (1)(g)$
+The number of forbearance requests filed in the prior year with the Authority, and the number of requests that were granted or denied and the reasons for the denial of requests $P.L.\ 2017,\ c.\ 129\ (1)(h)$

 Requested Approved Denied

-Financial Hardship 258 132 126
+Financial Hardship 300 210 90

-Recent Graduation 373 353 20
+Recent Graduation 355 347 8

-Total requests for forbearance in the last 12 months ending June 30, 2023 631 485 146
+Total requests for forbearance in the last 12 months ending June 30, 2024 655 557 98